torbendury/torbendury.github.io/_posts/2021-11-21-a-how-to-start-with-terraform.md

 ---
 layout: post
 title: How To Start With Terraform
-categories: [Cloud, GCP, Google Cloud Platform, HCL, Terraform, IaC]
+categories: [Public Cloud, Google Cloud Platform, Terraform]
 ---

 Terraform basically is a enterprise-ready deployment technology used by IT professionals who want to **provison** and **manage** their infrastructure as code (**IaC**).